Kong/kongponents/docs/components/input.md

 <KInput model-value="This field has too many characters" :character-limit="10" class="w-100" placeholder="Placeholder text" />
 ```

+The character counter will only display below the input if the `characterLimit` is exceeded.

 If the `characterLimit` is exceeded, the character counter below the `KInput` will override the display of a provided `errorMessage` until the character count is within the acceptable range.

 :::tip